Top tips to support workers observing Ramadan

-In 2018, Ramadan began on 16 May and will end on 14 June, culminating in the celebration of Eid Al-Fitr.
+In 2019, Ramadan begins on 5 May and will end on 4 June, culminating in the celebration of Eid Al-Fitr.

 During this period, many Muslims will fast from sunrise to sunset and observe religious practices; they will not eat food, drink liquids or smoke during the day.
 They may also adhere to the prayer times more stringently during working hours.

 If you have any workers observing Ramadan, here are some helpful tips to support them through it.